jonsimonsen/Ramsetti/README.md

 -Cleaned up and commented css file according to advice.
 -Fixed flexbox adjustment hack by removing the unwanted element and using flex-basis instead.
 -Fixed JS to hide/show all siblings when toggling How to play button.
 TODO: Try doing this with JQuery.
+-Changed flex-direction and order on small devices to get a one column setup with the game board near the top.